mathworks-ref-arch/license-manager-for-matlab-on-azure/releases/v1/latest/README.md

 > **Note**: The Internet Explorer web browser is not supported for interacting with the dashboard.

 1. In the Deployments for your resource group, select the Microsoft.Template deployment created in step 2 and select the **Outputs** section.
-2. Copy the URL listed in the `NETWORKLICENSEMANAGERADDRESS` field.
-This is the HTTPS endpoint to the network license manager for MATLAB Dashboard.
+2. Copy the URL listed in the `NetworkLicenseManagerAddress` field.
+This is the HTTPS endpoint for the dashboard of the Network License Manager for MATLAB.

 # Step 4: Sign in to the Dashboard
 1. Paste the network license manager Address URL into a web browser.